-Prepare for your future with a curriculum that is geared toward the state of the art and the new and exciting career opportunities available to the 21st century musician.
+Prepare for your future with a curriculum that is geared toward the state of the art and explore new and exciting career opportunities available to the 21st century musician.
 You will get an opportunity to build your portfolio and demo reels with expert mentors, world-class performers and the latest in recording technology.
 The School also offer chances to collaborate across campus with student filmmakers, game designers, performers, engineers, poets, dancers, and animators.

-Our Bachelor of Music degree with a focus in Scoring for Film is the only program of its kind in Northern California.
+Our Bachelor's degree with a focus in Scoring for Film is the only program of its kind in Northern California.
 It resides next door to the SF State School of Cinema which has been rated among the "Top 25 Film Schools" by The Hollywood Reporter every year since 2014.
-Our students enjoy the guidance of industry veteran composers who will help you learn the collaborative art of film scoring as you work on original films with SF State students pursuing the cinema degree.
+Our student composers enjoy the guidance of industry veterans who use their years of experirence to teach the collaborative art of film scoring.

 Concert Music and Experimentation

-While we embrace the collaborative disciplines of film and game scoring, we are equally committed to the experimental spirit of new music for its own sake.
 Our faculty are among the leading voices in contemporary concert and experimental electronic music and are regularly commissioned and performed by top new music ensembles.
-The School of Music brings a few of these ensembles for residencies every year.
-Past or current residencies include JACK Quartet, Splinter Reeds, Loadbang, Mivos Quartet, and many others.
-Composition students get the important opportunity of writing for and getting feedback from these world class musicians.
-Most critically, our composers build their portfolios with recordings of their works from these reading sessions.
+The School of Music hosts some of these leading ensembles for residencies every year.
+Past artists include JACK Quartet, Splinter Reeds, Loadbang, Mivos Quartet, and many others.
+This program provides Composition students with the unique opportunity of writing for and collaborating with these world class musicians.

 Steven Horowitz is best known for his original score to the Academy Award nominated film Super Size Me.
-Steve is active in the Bay Area as a composer, bass player, producer, and author.
-He is also a Grammy winning engineer and the Webby and Kid Screen Award winning audio director for Nickelodeon Digital where he has worked on hundreds of popular games.
+Active in the Bay Area as a composer, bass player and teacher.
+Steve is also a Grammy winning engineer and the Webby and Kid Screen Award winning audio director for Nickelodeon Digital where he has worked on hundreds of popular games.
 The artist behind twenty-six albums of original music, Horowitz has received performance underwriting and commissions from various groups such as Meet the Composer, the Lab SF, The Kitchen NYC, Amsterdam Fund for the Arts, Music at the Anthology (MATA, executive producer Phillip Glass), The Astoria Symphony, Flux String Quartet, and the Left Coast Chamber Ensemble.
 Steve received his BFA from the California Institute of the Arts where he studied with Morton Subotnick, Mel Powell, and Michael Jon Fink.